Education in Kentucky: Kentucky Council on Postsecondary Education

 An outcome of the Kentucky Postsecondary Education Improvement Act of 1997 was the creation of the Kentucky Council on Postsecondary Education (CPE).
 CPE exists to foster the success of Kentucky's public and private universities and technical colleges by enacting education legislation, conducting university research, training educators and more.
 As a result, this educated workforce will be equipped to contribute to the economic growth of the Commonwealth.

 The Council creates a strategic plan every five years to track progress and set goals for Kentucky's postsecondary educational system.
 The present strategic plan sets a goal for 60% of Kentuckians to earn a college degree or certification by the year 2030.
 With a 3% increase in undergraduate credentials in 2018, the state is on target to achieve this goal if current trends continue.
 Other goals involve increasing enrollment in low-income, minority and adult populations.

 The Council is composed of 13 citizens, one faculty member and one student are appointed by the Governor.
-The Commissioner of Education, Dr. Wayne Lewis, serves as a non-voting ex-officio member.
+The Commissioner of Education, Dr. Robbie Fletcher, serves as a non-voting ex-officio member.
 The Council is led by President Aaron Thompson.
 Meetings are held at least quarterly at the CPE offices in the Kentucky State Capitol.